Granata-R/DOT-IOT-Log-Explorer/README.md

 Bly clicking on the *Movement and sleep* button in the main GUI, a submodule for this analysis is launched.

 ### Movement
 Regarding movement, in the _Movement_ tab, an overview of the speed time series and cumulative distance is provided.
-The module inherits the epoch filtering from main GUI.It shows the speed/distance distribution during these epochs, alongside descriptive metrics, in the form of box charts.
+The module inherits the epoch filtering from main GUI.
+It shows the speed/distance distribution during these epochs, alongside descriptive metrics, in the form of box charts.

 The speed time series and the cumulative distance can be segmented into movement states.
 They are:
 1) Movement (i.e., everything that is not immobility)